SpindleASA/spindle-guides/fiction.md

 ### Submitting Fiction

-Spindle has a private Discord for brainstorming, proof-reading, and editing content.
-Joining this server is encouraged for anyone wanting to upload fiction to Spindle, but is not mandatory.
-You can join the main server here to request access to the private server: [https://discord.gg/D8P9esv6Vn](https://discord.gg/D8P9esv6Vn)
+Spindle has locked Discord channels for brainstorming, proof-reading, and editing content.
+Joining our server is encouraged for anyone wanting to upload fiction to Spindle, but is not mandatory.
+You can join the [Spindle Discord Server](https://discord.gg/D8P9esv6Vn) to request access to the Storyteller’s channels.

-If you want to contribute fiction but don’t want to join the server, email us for more information: [contact@spindle-asa.com](mailto:contact@spindle-asa.com)
+If you want to contribute fiction but don’t want to join the server, email us for more information: [contact@spindle-asa.com](mailto:contact@spindle-asa.com).

 ### Incorporating the Algorand Blockchain

 You don’t need an Algorand wallet to enjoy our public fiction content, but you will if you’d like to interact on the platform.
-If you want to participate but don’t know how to set up an Algorand wallet, please contact us or check out our [Beginner’s Guide to Crypto](/crypto.md)
+If you want to participate but don’t know how to set up an Algorand wallet, please [contact us](mailto:contact@spindle-asa.com) or check out our [Beginner’s Guide to Crypto](/crypto.md).

 <br>
 <br>